Go Back Up

 • Concierge medical care requires an annual membership fee, paid in full or through monthly installments.
 The contract is for an entire year, and a patient can't cancel it midyear.

 • It's more expensive than DPC.
-According to Forbes Health4, membership fees and monthly costs can range from $1,200 to $10,000 per year.
+According to Forbes Health5, membership fees and monthly costs can range from $1,200 to $10,000 per year.

-• Unlike DCP, concierge medicine is not considered an acceptable non-insurance option by the ACA.
+• Like DCP, the federal government doesn’t consider CM an acceptable non-insurance option under the ACA.

 Who is CM best for?